-How can we move further with this?
+How can we move forward with this?

-What does tool outreach work?
+How does tool outreach work?

 If your business is an app, then your potential number of prospects increases exponentially.
 After all, you’re not exposing your brand only to bloggers.
 Bigger businesses can hear about your software and might be interested in using it too.

-How to execute this strategy?
+How to execute this strategy

 Just like before, we’re going to google “[your product category] tools” and carefully review the results to find relevant articles.
 Make sure that these web entries include write-ups about your competitors and other products in your category.
 Otherwise, you might land on pages that have a different audience.

-Pitching in Tools Outreach
+Pitching Tools Outreach

 How Your Pitch Can Look Like: